 We recognize that icons and images are associated with ideology, and we support the removal of statues, icons, and images that are associated with denial of the humanity of Black people.

 We support calls for increased funding in mental health education and psycho-spiritual healing for all people of African descent, and advocate for interdisciplinary research in these areas, particularly at Historically Black Colleges and Universities (HBCU’s) and other Black organizations.

 We call for solidarity in bringing reparations to persons of African descent around the world: addressing the sociopolitical issues that disrupt their mental and physical well-being; conducting research on the promotion of mental wellness of this underserved population; and engaging in corrective actions that help restore African peoples psychologically, politically, and economically.

 As long as any portion of the torn fabric of society goes unrestored, societal health will always elude us.
-For this reason, we stand in protest against the denial of human rights and the right to live that Blacks have endured and assert that Black Lives Matter.
+For this reason, we stand in protest against the denial of human rights and the right to live that people of African descent have endured, and we proclaim that Black Lives Matter.

 Kevin Washington, Ph.D.